tdwg/vocab/documentation-specification.md

 distribution archive.
 Rules for constructing file names are given below.
 The file name must also be unique among TDWG standards.

-**7 File Naming**

-The following rules govern file names used in standards and for standards archives:

--   File names must start with ‘tdwg\_’ followed by a shortened version of the full name of the standard.
--   File names must consist of only lowercase letters, numbers, underscores and hyphens.
--   File names must not contain spaces (replace with underscore).
--   File names must not contain non ASCII characters.
--   File names must not contain periods other than the one used to separate the suffix.
--   Suffix should be the commonly used suffix for file type and the three letter version where possible; for example, jpg rather than jpeg and xsl rather than xslt.
-[Does this really matter?
-I thought .html was actually preferred over .htm now.]

-**10 Referencing of Standards**

-[This needs to be re-written in light of the hierarchy model.
-Replace use of URI with IRI.]
-Each standard must have the following URIs (Uniform Resource Identifiers)

--   A URI for the standard itself.
-This must resolve to human readable rendering of the information in the standard's cover page.
--   A URI that resolves to an archive file containing all the files in the standard.
-[I don't think this should be a requirement.
-Let the cover page contain a link to the archive file, whose URL may change.]
--   A URI for each of the files within the standard.
-[Currently this is not followed - some files are only obtainable in the zip that's downloaded.]

-The URIs are issued as part of the standards process by the administrator of the standards repository and remain constant from the point at which they are issued.

-Some standards may involve technologies that make use of XML namespaces.
-The URIs of the standard and its constituent parts should not be used for this purpose.
-TDWG provides a facility for reserving URIs associated with namespaces with the base namespace http://rs.tdwg.org/.  [what is the significance of this in the current landscape?]

-**11 Human Readable Documents**